aarmey/ml-for-bioe/lectures/Wk2-Lecture3.md

 	- $PE(\mathbf{z}_0) = \sigma_{\epsilon}^2 + Bias^2(\hat{f}(\mathbf{z}_0)) + Var(\hat{f}(\mathbf{z}_0))$
 	- Not going to derive, but comes directly from previous definitions
 - Such a decomposition is known as the **bias-variance tradeoff**
-	- As model becomes more complex (more terms included), local structure/curvature can be picked up
+	- As model becomes more complex (more terms included), local structure/curvature is picked up
 	- But coefficient estimates suffer from high variance as more terms are included in the model
-- So introducing a little bias in our estimate for **β** might lead to a substantial decrease in variance, and hence to a substantial decrease in PE
+- So introducing a little bias in our estimate for **β** might lead to a large decrease in variance, and hence a substantial decrease in PE

 # Depicting the bias-variance tradeoff